henne49/dbus-opendtu/README.md

-# dbus-opendtu inverter
+# dbus-opendtu/ahoydtu inverter
-Integrate opendtu and with that all Hoymiles Interverter https://github.com/tbnobody/OpenDTU into Victron Energies Venus OS
+Integrate openDTUor ahoyDTU and with that all Hoymiles Interverter https://github.com/tbnobody/OpenDTU into Victron Energies Venus OS

 ## Purpose
 With the scripts in this repo it should be easy possible to install, uninstall, restart a service that connects the opendtu to the VenusOS and GX devices from Victron.